brimdata/zed/pkg/zson/docs/spec.md

 It is an error for any such values to appear that contradicts the most recent ordering directives.

-### Comment Directive
+### Control Directive

-The comment directive has the following structure:
+The control directive has the following structure:
 ```
-#!<comment-text>
+#!<control-text>
 ```
-Comments may be used informatively and shall be ignored by any data receivers.
+Control may be used informatively and shall be ignored by any data receivers.
-`<comment-text>` can be any UTF-8 string exclusive of newline.
+`<control-text>` can be any UTF-8 string exclusive of newline.
-Comments are guaranteed to be preserved in order within the stream and presented to higher layer components through any ZSON parsing API.
-In this way, senders and receivers of ZSON can embed protocol directives as ZSON comments rather than defining additional encapsulating protocols.
+Control payloads are guaranteed to be preserved in order within the stream and presented to higher layer components through any ZSON parsing API.
+In this way, senders and receivers of ZSON can embed protocol directives as ZSON control payloads rather than defining additional encapsulating protocols.
 See the [zson-over-http](zson-over-http.md) protocol for an example.

-A comment directive may also be used to resume the interpretation of line values as regular values instead of legacy values (as there is no legacy comment directive).
+A control directive may also be used to resume the interpretation of line values as regular values instead of legacy values (as there is no legacy control directive).

 ### Type Grammar